xhf17/notes/vim.md

 * `:b`, `:bu`, `:buf filename`, `:buffer 5`: abbreviated switch to another buffer, can be given either the name or the number of the buffer to edit.
 * `:bp`, `:bn`: previous buffer, next buffer
 * `5<C-^>` or `5<C-6>`: An alternative which can be used from normal mode, switch to 5.

-#### window
-A window in Vim is a viewport onto a single buffer.
-When you open a new window with `:split` or `:vsplit`, you can include a filename in the call.
-This opens the file in a new buffer, and then opens a new window as a view onto it.
-A buffer can be viewed in multiple windows within a single Vim session; you could have a hundred windows editing the same buffer if you wanted to.

 #### tab
 ###### Navigation
 * `gt`: Go to next tab